playframework/play-generated-docs/manual/working/scalaGuide/main/sql/slick/PlaySlick.md

 ## Getting Help

 If you are having trouble using Play Slick, check if the [[FAQ|PlaySlickFAQ]] contains the answer.
-Otherwise, feel free to reach out to [play-framework user community](https://discuss.playframework.com).
+Otherwise, feel free to reach out to [Play Discussion Forum](https://github.com/playframework/playframework/discussions).
 Also, note that if you are seeking help on Slick, the [slick user community](https://scala-slick.org/community/) may be a better place.

-Finally, if you prefer to get an answer for your Play and Slick questions in a timely manner, and with a well-defined SLA, you may prefer [to get in touch with Lightbend](https://www.lightbend.com/subscription), as it offers commercial support for these technologies.

 ## About this release